wvlet/wvlet/website/docs/usage/install.md

 JDK17 or later is required to run wvlet.
 Set JAVA_HOME environment variable to the JDK path.

+## Quick Start

+After installing wvlet, start learning the query syntax of Wvlet:
+- [Query Syntax](../syntax) to learn the query syntax

 ## Building From Source

 See [Building Wvlet](../development/build) for building wvlet from source.